The Legal Cheek View

 At partner level, the vibe is a bit more formal but similarly friendly.
 “The firm doesn’t like to be known as ‘nice’, but it really is,” one junior admits.
 Be warned though that even the most human of partners can lose their approachability when “under the cosh to get something done” and, as another insider reminds us, “there is still a hierarchy in place”.

-Following a successful move to working from home during the pandemic, trainees need only now go into the office three days-a-week with the firm remaining “super supportive and keen on flexibility”.
+Simmons & Simmons operates a flexible WFH policy with trainees only required to attend the office three days a week –– most enjoy Mondays and Fridays from home.
 Insiders told Legal Cheek that “the firm has a great set-up where they sent us external monitors, headsets and office chairs for working from home”.

-Simmons’ HQ is located right in the heart of the action in Moorgate and a fancy refurb continues to impress.
+Simmons’ HQ is located right in the heart of the action in Moorgate and trainees are glad to be in the thick of it.
 “The London office has some great parts (5th floor views, client reception)”, one insider tells us, while another praises the cool artwork adorning its walls which “creates a really nice feel”.
 The office appears to be in a period of transition with the firm “shifting to open plan/hot desking” that has received mixed reviews.
 One spy reports: “The offices are nice where they’ve been upgraded to the new, airy open plan.
 Some of the floors are still the old cubicle office-style but are due to be upgraded throughout this year”.
 Others, however, think the office “seems a bit dated” and, despite the refurbishment, “needs updating”.
-In Bristol, meanwhile, the firm relocated to the Aurora in 2019, which is rated highly by trainees and has a rooftop garden.
+Luckily for these picky trainees, the firm has recently announced a move to 25 Finsbury Circus in 2030 into a sustainability-led refurb which includes a new rooftop terrace and “excellent amenities” –– so we’re told!
+In Bristol, the firm is based in the Aurora development –– a spot which is rated highly by trainees and has a rooftop garden.
+Trainees are less keen on the canteen out west which only provides sandwiches, but the eatery in London is said to be “9/10 with lots of gluten free and vegan / vegetarian options and variety”.
+There’s even fresh pizzas from a pizza oven on Thursdays!

 The firm recently boosted its ESG credentials with the announcement of near-term targets to reduce global carbon emissions before the end of the decade.
 These included switching to renewable electricity, tackling emissions from employee commuting and cutting down business travel.